 Localization

 Companies expanding into global markets or supporting a multilingual user base need to publish content in multiple languages.
 Localization makes it easy to deliver in-app messages in a variety of languages.
-Guides and the Resource Center can be written in your preferred language, content is then exported as an XLIFF file (the standard format for translation data), translated outside of Pendo, and then imported back into Pendo.
-Pendo uses the language metadata you pass through in the installation snippet or browser metadata to display the appropriate language to your user.
-This feature is available for web and native mobile Guides (v2).
+You can write your guide content and the Resource Center content in your preferred language and then export the content as an XLIFF file (the standard format for translation data), which is translated outside of Pendo, and then import it back into Pendo.
+Pendo uses the language metadata you pass through in the install script or browser metadata to display the appropriate language to your visitor.
+This feature is available for web guides, mobile guides, and the Resource Center.

 Requirements

-• Pendo Admin users can access and manage Localization settings in Subscription Settings.
+• Subscription admins can access and manage localization settings in subscription settings.

 Set up localization settings

-Localization Settings are app-specific and can be enabled for individual apps in a multi-app subscription.
-Go to Subscription Settings in the Settings menu and select your app.
+Localization settings are app-specific and can be enabled for individual apps in a multi-app subscription.

 LocSet1.png

-Enable Localization in the Localization Settings tab.
-This shows the Localization Settings applied to all Guides in that app.
+2. In the Localization Settings tab, enable Localization.
+This shows the Localization Settings applied to all guides in that app.

 Note: Pendo recommends using your own values for analytics accuracy, but a visitor’s browser language metadata can be used if you don’t have another option.